lcroberts/lazylangs.nvim/README.md

 ---@module "LazyLanguages"
 ---@type ll.Language
 return {
-  -- Adds plugins for the language plugins = {
+  -- Adds plugins for the language.
+It is just a lazy plugin spec. plugins = {
     {
       'p00f/clangd_extensions.nvim',